This article highlights two areas of confusion and both are problematic.

 “Islam is like alcoholism.
 The first step to recovery is admit you have a problem.”

-That incendiary remark caused the perpetrator, Mr Lamb, first to apologise for his misdemeanour and then consequently resign as a member of the Conservative Party.
+That surprisingly incendiary remark caused the perpetrator, Mr Lamb, first to apologise for his misdemeanour and later resign as a member of the Conservative Party.
 There is according to Baroness Warsi growing signs of Islamophobia in her party.
 She was the first Muslim woman to have a seat at the Cabinet table, and claimed there was a “deep-rooted problem” in the party.
 Well if the above remark is a sign of Islamophobia, then how would any kind of remark expressing negative concern about the Muslim community avoid being called Islamophobic?
-Mr Lamb’s comment was essentially mild in tone, and is saying nothing more than there is a problem which needs addressing.
+Mr Lamb’s comment was essentially mild in tone, saying nothing more than there is a problem which needs addressing.
 An observation which is obviously true.
 Opinion Polls confirm this fact.

-This was written before the terrible mass killing of 49 innocent Muslims in two mosques in Christchurch New Zealand.
+This was written before the terrible mass killing of 49 innocent Muslims in and around two mosques in Christchurch New Zealand.
 This tragedy was reported today: the 16th of March 2019.
 On this website I have written a lot about the dangers of the extreme left, but this appalling act demonstrates that the far right is equally repugnant.
 An insane hatred driven by fanatics incapable of drawing the distinction between good and evil and what can be done and what cannot be done under any circumstances.